 TRWA monitors the main stem of the Taunton River at five locations Berkley to Bridgewater along with critical tributaries feeding the river at fifteen additional locations during the early morning hours the second Tuesday of each month April to October.
 The reason we do this is to provide the watershed a regular check-up essential to continue the focus on correction of previously identified problems and to identify new issues.

-Currently the biggest TRWA monitored problem pollutant in the watershed is excess nitrogen loading by wastewater treatment plants (66% of load) and other sources including stormwater runoff, excess lawn/turf/crop fertilization (and sloppy application of fertilizer i.e. on sidewalks, roads and driveways), pet wastes, stream bank erosion, stream buffer loss, and poor manure management from farming areas (34% of load).
+Water Quality Monitoring DataNitrogen is an important pollutant affecting the estuary and Mount Hope Bay.
+It comes from wastewater treatment plants (WWTPs) and other sources including stormwater runoff, excess lawn/turf/crop fertilization (and sloppy application of fertilizer i.e. on sidewalks, roads and driveways), pet wastes, stream bank erosion, stream buffer loss, and poor manure management from farming areas.
 A comprehensive state sponsored 2004 to 2006 study throughout the Taunton River Estuary and Mount Hope Bay SMAST, Summary of Water Quality Monitoring Program for the Mount Hope Bay Embayment System (2004 – 2006) (August 16, 2007) documented high algae and depressed dissolved oxygen attributed to high nitrogen loads.
-TRWA monitoring continues to measure nitrate (a portion of total nitrogen) in the main stem of the river at levels 2 to over 4 times the in-stream target total nitrogen level 0.45 milligrams/liter (mg/l) MassDEP, EPA and RI say is needed to protect the estuary (total nitrogen = nitrate + organic nitrogen + ammonia + nitrite; so despite the fact we measure only one component of total nitrogen (nitrate) the levels measured are much too high).
-Our monitoring indicates that action to remove nitrogen from wastewater treatment plants is necessary.
-As the plants are upgraded to remove nitrogen (a requirement of new discharge permits) our monitoring is important to track progress as nitrogen levels (and water quality) improves and to identify sources other than treatment plants in need of remediation.
+In 2012 EPA set an instream wasteload allocation total nitrogen (TN) target of 0.45 mg/l for the Taunton watershed.
+MassDEP uses an impairment listing level of 0.5 mg/l for TN.
+TRWA monitoring indicates that these levels are often exceeded indicating that action to remove nitrogen from wastewater treatment plants by improved treatment and stormwater by source control of residential, commercial and agricultural fertilizer application is necessary.

-Over the last several years other parameters tested (dissolved oxygen (DO), total suspended solids (TSS), pH and temperature) have not exhibited unusual levels and/or water quality criteria violations observable by monthly grab surface sampling collected from the free-flowing main stem of the Taunton River and the main flow from its tributaries in the upper watershed where TRWA samples.
-Low dissolved oxygen levels which do not meet water quality criteria were measured by MassDEP during the summer of 2017 for weeks at a time at their continuous monitoring buoys in upper Mount Hope Bay at the mouths of both the Taunton and Cole Rivers (see TRWA Google map for buoy locations).
-Low DO was observed following events where chlorophyll-a peaks of 25 to 100 ug/l were observed, which demonstrates that the low DO resulted from algae blooms (eutrophication) caused by excessive nutrients which the treatment plant upgrades and improvements in stormwater management are designed to partially correct.
+Over the last several years other parameters tested by TRWA (dissolved oxygen (DO), pH and temperature) have not exhibited unusual levels and/or water quality criteria violations observable by monthly grab surface sampling collected from the free-flowing main stem of the Taunton River and the main flow from its tributaries in the upper watershed where TRWA samples.

 Documents: